mongodb/specifications/source/crud/bulk-write.md

 test format at the time of writing this specification.

 ## Future Work

-### Support using document sequences in encrypted bulk writes

-Libmongocrypt is currently only capable of encrypting command documents, not wire protocol messages.
-This means that all command fields must be embedded within the command document.
-When [DRIVERS-2859](https://jira.mongodb.org/browse/DRIVERS-2859) is completed, drivers will be able to specify `ops` and `nsInfo` as document sequences (`OP_MSG` payload type 1) for encrypted bulk writes.

 ### Retry `bulkWrite` when `getMore` fails with a retryable error